Praying for the dead or praying for the deceased?

 In such a painful circumstance, I can nevertheless offer my grief, my prayers, and my keeping watch for the one who is about to remit his or her life into the hands of God.
 In faith, I remain confident that I can still do something for his or her, and that my prayers will truly bear fruit.

 Take a break, experiment prayer and silence, in a beneficial environment.
 You may ask to meet a priest or nun.
-The chaplains and the Sisters attached to the shrine are available to meet you, for support, counsel, etc. Feel free to take part in the liturgy on avail every day at the shrine (Mass, divine office, Rosary, adoration, confessions…).
+The chaplains and the Sisters ministering at the shrine are available to meet you, for support, counsel, etc. Feel free to take part in the liturgy on avail every day (Mass, divine office, Rosary, Holy Hour, confessions…).

 The “Thank you/Sorry” card